-Mahi-mahi, or common dolphinfish, is a prized game fish valued for its fighting prowess and mouthwatering flesh.
+Mahi-mahi, or common dolphinfish, is a prized game fish valued for its fighting prowess.
 This fish can be found in warm waters worldwide, including the Caribbean, Gulf of Mexico, Pacific, Atlantic, and Indian Oceans.
 It is a favorite target for sports fishermen due to its distinctive bright colors, fast growth, and acrobatic behavior.

 Appearance

-Another distinctive characteristic of Mahi-mahi that is worth noting here is their coloration.
-On their sides and belly, their dark blue-green back gradually changes to a bright yellow or gold color.
 In the sunlight, the iridescent scales of these creatures reflect hues of blue, green, and gold.
-Mahi-mahi has brightly colored fins with electric blue and green tones as well.
+It has brightly colored fins with electric blue and green tones as well.

 Habitat

-One of the leading marine animals that spend the majority of its life in the open ocean is the mahi-mahi.
+The Mahi-mahi spends most of its life in the open ocean.
 They can be found in tropical or subtropical waters, such as the Atlantic, Pacific, and Indian Oceans.

 The fish is frequently spotted near floating objects like buoys, seaweed, and debris and prefers temperatures between 70 and 85 degrees Fahrenheit.